hamishwillee/gitbook-plugin-redirect-root/README.md

-# gitbook plugin redirect to lang
+# gitbook plugin redirect root

-This plugin is supposed to redirect the root to specified language.
-E.g. if user visits the base URL '/' they will be redirected to a language root ('en/') by default.
+This plugin is redirects URLs to the root to any specified language.
+E.g. if user visits the base URL '/' they will be redirected to specified URL.
+This can be used to redirect to a particular language URL rather than the language selector.

 ### Configuration